 A 100W halogen light source is used to illuminate the plastic samples we have acquired.
 These samples will be placed on the base of the stand holding the spectrometer, approximately 2 inches away from the slit of the spectrometer.
 Attached to the SMA connector on the slit of the spectrometer is a direct attach collimating lens to collect as much light as possible from this free space measurement.

 For this experiment, the brand new AvaSpec-Mini-NIR will be utilized.
 The AvaSpec-Mini-NIR is a compact near-infrared spectrometer, based on a combination of our popular AvaSpec-NIR256-1.7 and Mini-series.
 This NIR spectrometer might not be as sensitive as our bigger NIR spectrometers, but this loss in sensitivity is greatly compensated by its size and robustness.
 Like our other CompactLine spectrometers, this device is only the size of a deck of cards and USB powered, which makes it easy to integrate into other devices, including but not limited to OEM handheld applications.
-This versatile miniature NIR spectrometer is well suited for various applications, including food analysis and the recycling industry.
+This versatile miniature NIR spectrometer is well suited for various applications, including food analysis and the recycling industry such as the work from the rubbish removal.
 Below are some application examples for this instrument:

 - Fertilizer analysis